-This a beautiful crayon drawing 11"x9" on paper depicting a pensive lady signed and dated 1979 by one the best known and among the first female artists who joined the Centre d'Art in the 1940s.
+A beautiful crayon drawing 11 "x9" on paper depicting a pensive lady signed and dated 1979 by one the best known and among the first female artists who joined the Centre d'Art in the 1940s.
 Luce Turnier's artworks are rare to find in the marketplace for sale.

 Luce Turnier was born on February 24, 1924, and died in Paris in 1995.
-In 1937 her family came to Port-au-Prince after the hurricane which ravaged the south of Haiti.
+In 1937 her family came to Port-au-Prince after the hurricane-ravaged Haiti's south.
 She joined the Art Center in 1945 and exhibited for the first time in 1946 with Maurice Borno.
 She was granted several scholarships (Rockefeller Foundation, N.Y., 1967; French government, 1951; Haitian government, 1952).
 In 1953 her work was exhibited in Boon.
 Bremen and Hamburg.
 In 1954 she married the Italian painter Eugenio Carpi de Resmini, with whom she has two children.
 Her second husband, the French painter Christian Lemesle, whom she married in 1965, has strongly influenced her worth and technical development.
 After several exhibitions, she became interested in collage in 1967.
-Since her return to Haiti in 1972, she has become increasingly famous within the country and overseas.
+Since her return to Haiti in 1972, she has become increasingly famous overseas.
 In 1978 she exhibited at the French Institute of Haiti and participated in various exhibits of women painters.
-(Biographical source: Marie-José Nadal & Gérald Bloncourt, 1986, La Peinture Haitienne/ Haitian Arts, Editions Nathan, Paris) “Turnier’s portraits reflect the Haitian’s soul whilst her studies are a hymn to tropical nature,” states art critic and author Gérald Alexis in his book Peintres Haitiens.
+(Biographical source: Marie-José Nadal & Gérald Bloncourt, 1986, La Peinture Haitienne/ Haitian Arts, Editions Nathan, Paris) "Turnier's portraits reflect the Haitian's soul whilst her studies are a hymn to tropical nature," states art critic and author Gérald Alexis in his book Peintres Haitiens.
 Get the Book Now!

 Own a piece of art by this artist?
 Each piece is unique.
 Get the actual estimated market value of yours Now!
 How Does It Work?